yaejinpark/disaster-tweets/README.md

  - Schema file for test and train tables: [schema.sql](resources/schema.sql)

 Importing the original kaggle datasets into PostgreSQL was problematic due to the inherent multi-line tweets including line feeds without carriage returns.
 Process utilized to import the data as follows:
-1. Utilizing Microsoft Excel or a similar program, open the CSV file.
+1. Utilizing Microsoft Excel or a similar program open the CSV file.
 2. Delete the header row. pgAdmin doesn't have the option to view the first row in a text file as a header row.
 3. Use the Save As option to save the file in text format, this converts the comma separated value into a tab delimited file and adds carriage returns at the end of each row.
 4. Using Notepad++ or a similar text editor that displays End of Line symbols (using the "Extended Search" mode for Notepad++) in the Replace window: